cmiltiadis/kaymakkin/Vault/Apparatus/PanWriter.md

 Note: It requires installing [[Pandoc]].
 # Notes
 - https://panwriter.com/
-- See also an online version of Panwriter at https://panwriter.com/try/
+- See also a web-browser version of Panwriter at https://panwriter.com/try/